TAPevents/tap-i18n/FUTURE-README.md

 tap-i18n - Meteor Internationalization
 ======================================

-A comprehensive internationalization solution for Meteor.
+tap-i18n is a smart package for Meteor that provides a comprehensive internationalization solution for project and package developers.

 tap-i18n encapsulates the [i18next](http://i18next.com/) JavaScript library to make its capabilities available for Meteor developers.